phil-hopkins-a/openstack-networking-guide/README.md

 The general HA architecture augments the legacy architecture by creating additional 'qrouter' namespaces for each router created.
-An "HA" network is created and connecting between each qrouter namespace.
+An "HA" network is created which connects each qrouter namespace.
-A keepalived process is created within each namepspace to manage which namespace router will be the master and applies the gateway IP as a VIP into the master namespace.
-If a failure is detected a new master is elected and the VIPs are moved into the new master namespace.
+A keepalived process is created within each namespace.
+The keepalived processes will commumicate with one namespace router selected as the master and the the gateway IP is used as a VIP in the master namespace.
+If a failure is detected a new master will be elected and the VIPs are moved into the new master namespace.

 ![Neutron HA router Scenario - Architecture Overview](../common/images/networkguide-neutron-dvr-general.png "Neutron HA router Scenario - Architecture Overview")

 The network node runs the L3 agent, DHCP agent, and metadata agent.
 HA routers can coexist with multiple DHCP agents.
 DHCP agents can even run on compute nodes.
-In addition to `qrouter` namespaces, the L3 agent manages SNAT for any instances without a floating IP address and well as floating IPs within the namespace.
+In addition to `qrouter` namespaces, the L3 agent manages SNAT for any instances without a floating IP address as well as floating IPs within the namespace.
 The metadata agent handles metadata operations for instances using tenant networks on HA routers.